 - Capital Allocation Prowess: Learning the capital allocation skillset can be demanding for executives who climb the corporate ladder from areas like marketing, operations, or engineering.
 Regrettably, these experiences don’t prepare them for the ultimate responsibility of distributing millions/billions of dollars.
 In the current low/negative interest rate environment, allocating capital to the highest return areas is more imperative than ever.
 Cash sitting on the balance sheet earning 0% and losing value to inflation is pure financial destruction.
 Conservatism is prudent, however, excessive piles of cash and overpaying for acquisitions are big red flags.
 Managers with a track record of organically investing in their businesses by creating moats for long-term competitive advantage are the leaders we invest in.

 Many so-called “value” investors solely use price as a crutch.
 Anyone can print out a list of cheap stocks based on Price-to-Earnings, Enterprise Value/EBITDA, or Price/Cash Flow, but much of the heavy lifting occurs in determining the future trajectory of earnings and cash flows.
 Taking that last puff from that cheap, value stock cigarette butt may seem temporarily satisfying, but investing into too many value traps may lead you gasping for air and force you to change your stock analysis habits.

 Plan.
 Invest.
 Prosper.

-DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients hold long positions in certain exchange traded funds and WMT, but at the time of publishing SCM had no direct position in any other security referenced in this article.
+DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients hold positions in certain exchange traded funds (ETFs), but at the time of publishing had no direct position in HAL or any security referenced in this article.
 No information accessed through the Investing Caffeine (IC) website constitutes investment, financial, legal, tax or other advice nor is to be relied on in making an investment or other decision.
 Please read disclosure language on IC Contact page.